jesse-jesse/r_intro/README.md

 There are many R resources out there, this repo aims to guide you to the resources you need to get up and running rather than re-create a beginner course.

 ## Workshop Style
 The workshop style may be a little different to workshops you have been to in the past.
 There will be less listening to a presenter and more doing and asking questions.
-There will be people of different levels in the workshop and in order to cater for those you will need to take initiative for your own progress.
-Experienced R users are in the room to help you along the way.
+There will be people of different levels in the workshop and in order to cater for everyone, you will need to take initiative for your own progress.
+Experienced R users will be in the room to help you along the way.

 You will not leave a one day workshop as a fully acomplished R programmer, just as you would not leave your first weight training sessions as a body builder.
-But you will leave with enough knowledge to continue developing on your own.
+The aim of this workshops is to start you along the journey so that you can continue developing on your own.

 ## Before You Arrive